Skip to Main Content

 Can you film night landscapes in Serbia?

 Yes.
 Using high-ISO cameras we capture moonlit Studenica Monastery, Milky Way astrophotography over Tara National Park, and starscapes above Kopaonik.
-The Serbian mountain reserves offer some of the Balkans' clearest dark-sky cinematography conditions.
+The Serbian mountain reserves give some of the Balkans' clearest dark-sky cinematography conditions.

 Productions in Serbia that need this often pair it with Thermal Imaging, Wire Cam Systems, and Gimbal Filming for full coverage.
 Most projects also draw on Director of Photography Services and Time-lapse & Hyperlapse.